Ernxst/icon-prerender/packages/core/test/mock-src/README.md

 # `mock-src` directory

-This directory contains files attempting to mock what a bundler output directory would produce to test prerendering icons for SPAs
+This directory contains files attempting to mock component source files to test prerendering icons for SPAs.